Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 - `addProject : Replaced integer subtraction with addition`
 - `addProject : removed call to de/dominik_geyer/jtimesched/project/ProjectTableModel::fireTableRowsInserted`

-In the `addProject` method, 3 mutants had survived our tests because we were not verifying it the method `fireTableRowsInserted` was being called to notify the listeners that a new row was inserted in the projects table.
+In the `addProject` method, 3 mutants survived our tests because we were not verifying it the method `fireTableRowsInserted` was being called to notify the listeners that a new row was inserted in the projects table.
 To test this, we updated the test `testAddProject` to use a spy of the `ProjectTableModel` and added an additional verification (with `Mockito.verify`) to check if the method was being called exactly once with the correct parameters:
 ```java
 Mockito.verify(projectTableModelSpy).fireTableRowsInserted(1, 1);
 ```